The Suicide Machines: 2020–2025: Revolution Spring, Gebo Gomi and A Match & Some Gasoline 20th anniversary reissue

 In 2019, the band entered Marc Jacob Hudson's Rancho Recordo, with producer Roger Lima of Less Than Jake to record a new full-length album.
 In early 2020, Fat Wreck Chords announced the band's new album, Revolution Spring, which would be released on March 27, 2020.
 On March 25, 2020, a stream of the album was posted to YouTube.
 Unfortunately, the onset of the worldwide COVID-19 pandemic prevented the band from touring to support the new release.
 A music video, "To Play Caesar (Is To Be Stabbed To Death)" from the Revolution Spring album was released in 2020 as well.
 During the lockdown, the band instead filmed and streamed "The Suicide Machines Devil's Night 2020" on YouTube.

 The band returned to live in person performance in July 2021 with another benefit for the Food Not Class charity.

 In October 2021, they performed a Halloween themed show at Detroit City Distillery to celebrate the release of their Suicide Machines' signature bourbon, Well Whiskey Wishes.

 2022 saw the Suicide Machines touring the UK and United States, including dates on the traveling Punk In Drublic music and craft beer festival.
 They also released a split 12", Gebo Gomi with Japanese band Coquettish, on Bad Time Records.

 On September 8, 2023, the band celebrated the 20th anniversary of the release of A Match & Some Gasoline with a deluxe vinyl LP reissue of the original CD.

 2024 saw the band touring Mexico for the first time, as well as The United States, Canada and Japan.

 They have continued to expand their touring in 2025 to include Costa Rica, as well as Mexico and the United States.
 On June 13, a new single, "Never Go Quietly", was released to streaming services and as a limited edition Picture Flexi Disc single.

+2026-2027: Destruction By Definition 30th Anniversary and world tour

+In 2026, to celebrate the 30th anniversary of Destruction By Definition, the band launched their most ambitious tour in 20+ years.
+Multiple dates are scheduled throughout The United States, Great Britain, Canada, Europe, Australia and New Zealand.
+The tour extends into 2027 with dates in Japan as well.